pengi/intcodeutils/README.md

 An advent calender with programming puzzles, made by Eric Wastl

-Author of intutils is not affiliated with Advent of Code
+Author of intcodeutils is not affiliated with Advent of Code

 More information about Advent of Code is available their [homepage](https://adventofcode.com)